borisschapira/boris.schapira.dev/_posts/en/web/2019/2019-09-30-user-timing-api-next-frame.md

 ---
 title: 'Performance timing: wait for the next frame'
-subtitle: 'using the User Timing API'
+subtitle: 'when using the User Timing API'
 i18n-key: user-timing-api-next-frame
 tags:
     - 'Performance Web'